Get your yoga on in RishikeshUttarakhand, India

-If there’s a better place...a more relevant destination in the world to practice yoga than India's Rishikesh, I'd like to see it.
+If there’s a better place in the world to practice yoga than India's Rishikesh, we’d like to see it.

-Nestled at the foothills of the Himalayas along the revered Ganges river in the state of Uttarakhand, Rishikesh is not only one of the most sacred cities in northern India, it’s also the birthplace of yoga.
-Rishikesh has seen a steady stream of devotees since Beatles’ John and Paul put down their guitars and laid their mats down here in the late 60s'.
+Set at the foothills of the Himalayas in the state of Uttarakhand, Rishikesh is not only one of the most sacred cities in northern India, it’s also the birthplace of yoga.
+Rishikesh has seen a steady stream of devotees since the Beatles’ John and Paul put down their guitars and spread out their mats here in the late 1960s.

 Often referred to as the yoga capital of the world, the tranquil forested slopes in Rishikesh are dotted with ashrams, temples and luxurious spa resorts.
-Whether you’re a novice or wish to improve your techniques under expert tutelage, Rishikesh is your place.
-When should you go?
-February to March is International Yoga Week and it gets pretty busy with visiting dignitaries and yoga enthusiasts from all around the globe.
-Don't visit in May because it's oppressively hot.
-April to August is hot and rainy and October to March is optimal with temperatures averaging around 32-33°.
+Whether you’re a novice or looking to improve your techniques under expert tutelage, this is the place to get bent into shape.

-For those who have overstretched, tweaked a muscle, or are just looking for a traditional medicine to heal their ailment, Rishikesh is also noted for Ayurveda, (considered to be the oldest healing science) and is home to several well know treatment centres and institutions.
+For those who have overstretched, tweaked a muscle or are just looking for a traditional medicine to heal their ailment, Rishikesh is also home to several Ayurvedic treatment centres.
 Ask at your ashram for recommendations.

 If yoga doesn’t balance your chakras, Rishikesh is also great for adventure sports enthusiasts, with activities like white water rafting, bungee jumping, canoeing, mountain biking and rock climbing all on offer.
 Plus, it’s the starting point for treks several pilgrimage centres.